MrTechieRanjan/MrTechieRanjan/README.md

 ## 👨‍💻 About Me

-- 🎓 Final-year **B.Tech Computer Science & Engineering (AI & ML)** student at Galgotias University
-- 🧠 Strong interest in **Artificial Intelligence, Machine Learning, and Computer Vision**
+- 🧠 Passionate about **Artificial Intelligence & Machine Learning**
 - 👁️ Built **real-time attention & engagement detection systems** using YOLOv3
 - 📄 **Research paper published** and **conference work completed** in AI & Computer Vision
-- 🧪 Hands-on experience with **ML models, Deep Learning concepts, and experimentation**
+- 🧪 Hands-on experience with **Machine Learning, Deep Learning, and model experimentation**
 - 🐧 Comfortable working with **Linux environments, APIs, and development tools**
+- 🔍 Interested in building **intelligent, scalable, real-world AI systems**
+- 🌱 Continuously learning and improving in the **AI / ML domain**
-- 🌱 Actively learning and preparing for **AI / ML Engineer roles**
+- 🎯 Actively preparing for **AI / ML Engineer roles**
-- 🎯 Passionate about building **intelligent systems with real-world impact**

 ---